What are Dental Implants?

 The condition of your jawbone, general health, implantation method and materials used will determine how the surgery will proceed.
-If you’re found to be a suitable candidate, the benefits outweighs those of alternatives such as dentures or bridgework.
+If you’re found to be a suitable candidate, the benefits outweigh those of alternatives such as dentures or bridgework.

 Why Choose Dental Implants?

 The biggest benefit of dental implants is the support it lends to your new teeth.
 They resemble real teeth in function, aesthetics and structure, and last for a long time.